Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 If you’re following your Farrell's nutrition plan, you’re already getting the right, balanced nutrition your body needs to operate successfully and efficiently to achieve your best in and outside of the gym.

 If you're currently not a member of Farrell's and not achieving your fitness goals, contact one of our locations or join our next session to experience a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health